arjjjohnson/DH110-2021F/assignment03/readme.md

 - Geographical location
 - Education level

-Number of users for each part of the application Screening (including video uploads)
-Family and developmental history
-Microexpression and eye tracking
-Accessing and adding their child to waitlists
-Rating quality providers
-Sending data from application to provider Communication with providers through the application for diagnostic assessment Communication with providers through the application about treatment
-Attrition and latency rates
-Who completed the app but never found a provider
-Who downloaded the app and never completed the questionnaires/video upload requirement How long does it take for providers to respond to screening/diagnostic and treatment questions How much time elapses from form completion and submission to diagnostic appointment?
-User experience
-Do users find the app easy to use?
-Do users find the app useful?
-Are there hiccups in the app?

-Segment:
-Clients
-Providers

-Accuracy of app: Correct risk categorization

 Stakeholders
 - As each type of stakeholder may have a different perspective, this evaluation hopes to appeal to their unique needs, while considering the idea development process as a whole the main consideration.
 - Who are they?